shihuaxie/holbertonschool-simple_shell/README.md

 ---

 ## 📝 Description
-This project is a UNIX command line interpreter (shell) developed as part of the Holberton School / ALX curriculum.
+This project is a UNIX command line interpreter (shell) developed as part of the Holberton School.

 It provides a minimal implementation of a shell in C (GNU89).
 The program reads user input, parses it into arguments, searches for the executable, and runs it in a child process.